Setting up Databases and Services

 ElasticSearch uses the default configuration and is available on 127.0.0.1.

-Installing specific versions of ElasticSearch #
+Install specific ElasticSearch version #

 You can overwrite the installed ElasticSearch with the version you need (e.g., 7.6.2) with the following: